-I need to verify for the reader that there is nothing about the way that my Bible is structured or put together which causes it to have a tendency to open to the first pages of the books that are in it.
+Let me verify for the reader that there is nothing about the way that my Bible is structured or put together that would cause it to open to the first pages of the books that are in it.
 I have been using this Bible since 1999 when my husband gave it to me as a gift that Christmas.
 It did not happen prior to this event, nor can I make it happen that way now.
-My Bible contains 1,939 numbered pages in my Bible, plus more than 130 additional pages in the concordance, etc. Those who are mathematically inclined to do can do the math.
+My Bible contains 1,939 numbered pages and more than 130 additional pages in the concordance, etc. Those who are mathematically inclined to do can do the math.
 If this were not God, then it would be one humongous “coincidence” that became even greater.
 Thirty nine consecutive times God opened my Bible to the first pages of the books that I was to then read.

-After I’d then finished the thirty-ninth reading, I didn’t know what to do next.
-So I started back at the Bible’s beginning and read straight through, from front to back, each of the books that hadn’t been included in those thirty-nine readings.
-But since one of those thirty-nine Bible openings had taken me straight to the New Testament’s title page, I could only conclude that I was to read all of the books in the New Testament before I moved on; and that’s what I did.
-In the end, the amount of reading I’d done came to reading the Old Testament once and the New Testament twice.
+Thirty-nine!
+After I had finished the thirty-ninth reading, I didn’t know what to do next.
+So I started to read from front to back the books that hadn’t been part of the thirty-nine readings.
+One of those thirty-nine Bible openings, though, was to the title page of the New Testament, which I then concluded meant that I was to read all the New Testament before I moved on.
+In the end, the total reading I had done amounted to having read the Old Testament once and the New Testament twice.

-But in addition to those Bible readings that I was doing alone at home, I was also participating in a women’s Bible study that was reading one book of the New Testament each week.
-Then, when the study group decided to break for the month of December, I decided to use that time to finish reading the New Testament books, that we hadn’t read yet in the study.
-That means that in just seven months, I had read the Old Testament once and the New Testament three times.
-Never think even for a moment that you can’t read through the Bible in a year.
-It’s more than a doable goal.
+Additionally, I was also participating in a women’s Bible study that was reading one book of the New Testament each week.
+When we broke for the Christmas holiday, I decided to finish reading the New Testament books that had not yet been covered in the study.
+In seven months’ time, I read the Old Testament once and the New Testament three times.
+Reading the Bible in a year is more than a doable goal.

-An ordered listing of the completed readings of the Bible’s books.
+An ordered list of the completed readings of the Bible’s books.